 Please Note:

-All blocks (1 through 9), the final exam, and in-person skills lab are currently available.
+All blocks (1 through 9), the final exam online, and the in-person Skills Lab or UHMS Physicians Training in Diving Medicine course are currently available to graduate the program.

 UHMS Hyperbaric Skills and Emergency Management course